 - Revoking all software access on the day the employee offboards

-- Disabling the organisation email account if the employee leaves the company
+- Disabling email accounts if the employee leaves the company

-- Setting the date for the employee to return all hardware equipment
+- Setting a date for the employee to return all hardware equipment

 - Reimaging and resetting any hardware assets to prepare them for reassignment

 In the case where new assets are purchased, IT managers should look at assigning them as swiftly and accurately as possible.
 The process of deploying a new application includes:

 - Identifying teams that require access to the new application

 - Identifying the roles and levels of seniority that require access